 Endorsements can be from the following designated bodies:

 If your qualifying field is fashion, architecture or film and television, Arts Council England will pass on your application for review to:

 Each designated body has its own criteria for endorsement and evidence they require.
 They are the ones you need to ’impress’ with your talent or promise.
-UK Government visa officers cannot judge whether a migrant is distinguished in the field of, say, engineering or film, or fashion design.
-They rely on a designated body to do so.
+When your endorsement has been granted – and with us it has all the best chances! – it will be either Exceptional Talent or Exceptional Promise, depending on your previous experience and achievements.